 The course introduces methods for software specification, with a focus on abstraction in the software process.

-- define the main concepts in the specification theory,
+- can define the main concepts from the specification theory,

-- apply algebraic methods in the specification of APIs (application programming interfaces), and
+- can apply algebraic methods for the specification of APIs, and

 Required Previous Knowledge